jviola1019/nfl/RESULTS.md

    calibration) and alternative meta-models to close the observed scoring gap.
 3. Track the bootstrap deltas over rolling windows so you can detect when new features consistently deliver a statistically significant advantage.

+## Where to tune the current model

+`NFLsimulation.R` now ships with a `show_tuning_help()` helper that lists the highest-impact levers, the recommended ranges to test, and the metrics each knob typically influences.
+Call the function without arguments to review the full table or supply a metric name—`show_tuning_help("ret_total")`, for example—to filter the guidance to the profit-focused adjustments.【F:NFLsimulation.R†L108-L154】

+When iterating toward a 55–57% win rate with a positive `ret_total`, start by exploring combinations of the GLMM blend weight, strength-of-schedule factor, and recency halflife: these determine how much the projection leans on priors versus recent form and will show up quickly in both the Brier/log-loss deltas and the realized hit rate.
+Rebalance the rest/bye bonuses and injury scalars after the core blend is stable; they primarily move the tail games that can shift `ret_total` without derailing overall calibration.
+Each sweep should be validated by re-running the backtest trio (`NFLsimulation.R`, `NFLvsmarket.R`, and `NFLbrier_logloss.R`) so the scoring and bankroll diagnostics stay aligned.